 - Lily in the web-novel Domina.
-Maybe a subversion, since its mentioned that people who don't know who well think they're freaky.
+Maybe a subversion, since it's mentioned that people who don't know her well think they're freaky.

 - The short story "Green Shadows" from Alan Burt Akers' Kregen series has the main character notice: "Her mouth was red, and a white tooth showed a tip just indenting her lower lip.
 Some folk find that no blemish but an added attraction in a pretty woman's face."